 Law Firm Innovator: Corey Trotz of NST Law

 Nahon Saharovich & Trotz has grown into one of the largest personal injury law firms in the country.
 NST Law is active across multiple states, and engages with the various communities that their firm serves.
 They consider it to be their duty as citizens to contribute to our communities, which is the main reason they allot time for it.
-As a law firm, interacting with your local community can also be an impactful marketing tool.
+With the recent opening of their St. Louis office focusing on car accidents, NST Law believes interacting with your local community can also be an impactful marketing tool.

 When you think about marketing strategies for your law firm, most people think about what the marketing strategy will do for you.
 Community involvement is a form of marketing known as service-driven marketing.
 Service-driven marketing is a game-changer, asking instead what you can do for others.
 In a sense, it “humanizes” your firm.
 It shows your firm is after a higher purpose than just profits.